braidn/Knowledge-Repo/ReasonML.md

     | Always => 'Chamon, push yourself'
     }
     ```
+* These can even be polymorphic which is more of a way to extend or compose variants.
+  * this allows the programmer to build complex, and powerful type hierarchies.
+* Although polymorphic variants are usable, they aren't as strict as regular variants.
+  * due to this, it's highly recommended to reach for polymorphic variants only when absolutely needed.
 * Variant's can tell the programmer if a condition hasn't been thought of.
 * They can also can detect if a branch is redundant and removable (refactorability).
 * Variants can hold extra bit's of data: